-Data preparation is a crucial step in data science that involves transforming raw data into a clean, usable format for analysis and modeling.
+Data preparation is a crucial step in data science that transforms raw data into a clean, usable format for analysis and modelling.

 Why Data Preparation is Important

-Data in its raw form often contains inconsistencies, errors, or irrelevant information, which can lead to inaccurate analysis or unreliable model predictions.
-By preparing data correctly, you ensure that:
+The raw data contains inconsistencies, errors, or irrelevant information, which can generate an inaccurate analysis or unreliable model predictions.
+So we ensure the following rules:

-4. Efficiency is Increased: Clean, well-organized data speeds up the analysis and modeling processes.
+- Efficiency is increased: Clean, well-organized data speeds up the analysis and modelling processes.

 Step-by-Step Guide to Data Preparation